White House

 Statement

-The name White House denotes one of the most important phrases in the world, a place from where important decisions are dispatched that affect the lives of people all over the world.
-In addition, the media in the US is so politicized and entertainmentalized that the expectation is almost tabloid.
-While most of the regular people in the US get up in the morning and go to their jobs and start working it seems that people in the White House work for the tabloid press and are constantly involved in some sort of a brawl, albeit not literally.
+The name White House denotes one of the most important phrases in the world: a place from which important decisions are dispatched that affect the lives of people all over the world.
+In addition, the media in the U.S. is so politicized and entertainmentalized that the expectation is almost tabloid.
+While most regular people in the U.S. get up in the morning, go to their jobs, and start working, it seems that people in the White House work for the tabloid press and are constantly involved in some sort of brawl, albeit not literally.
 Controversies, scandals, and divisions.

-With this project, I will, together with the audience, create a different thing out of a white house.
-This is not a political work but a garbage transformation work that draws on my previous street art installations as well as a remake of Yayoi Kusama's Obliteration Room.
+With this project, I will, together with the audience, create a different kind of white house.
+This is not a political work but a garbage-transformation work that draws on my previous art installations as well as a remake of Yayoi Kusama's Obliteration Room.

 This project will reuse wasted objects, put the audience at the center of art-making, and submit a home arrangement to the creative process.
-It will seek to redefine the relationship between the artist, the audience, and transform the wasted/junk objects into art objects.
+It will seek to redefine the relationship between the artist and the audience, and to transform wasted/junk objects into art objects.

-White is an allusion to the blank canvas that every artist has to confront and clean rooms where activity is tightly controlled.
+White is an allusion to the blank canvas that every artist has to confront, and to clean rooms where activity is tightly controlled.

-I am interested in the chaotic aspect of collaborative art-making, where everyone-creator transforms their environment.
+I am interested in the chaotic aspect of collaborative art-making, where every co-creator transforms their environment.

-White House is a continuation on a series of collaborative & interactive installation projects I have developed like White Room, Memory Replacement, Hands Icosahedron, DAF, Figment and Xquisite Corpse.
+White House is a continuation of a series of participatory, collaborative installation projects I have developed, such as White Room, Memory Replacement, Hands Icosahedron, DAF, Figment and Xquisite Corpse.

-White House is inspired by New York City street graphical and graffiti culture where the surfaces are continuously exposed to all kinds of marks.
-In addition, to continue questioning: What is an art object? and develop work with minimal carbon footprint by reusing discarded objects.
+White House is inspired by New York City’s street graphic and graffiti culture, the surfaces are continuously exposed to all kinds of marks.
+In addition, it continues to question: What is an art object?
+It also seeks to develop work with a minimal carbon footprint by reusing discarded objects.

 Inspiration and Influences